agusceriati/Frenos_Rombo/README.md

 ## Any suggestion

-I would love for you to contribute to this project.
-If you have any ideas or suggestions, open a pull request or issue on GitHub.
+I would love to read ideas that can contribute to this project.
+If you have any ideas or suggestions, then open a pull request or issue on GitHub.
 You can also contact me by [email](mailto:agusceriati@gmail.com).